Skip to main content

 ARCHIVED WASTE

-By 2006, some 163,420 computers and televisions will become obsolete in the US every day...
+More than 150,000 computers and televisions become obsolete in the US every day...
 These units have been used, reused, and stored, and will then be either recycled or tossed out with the trash and subsequently landfilled by trash collectors.
 Consumers have, on average, two to three obsolete computers in their garages, closets or storage spaces.
 US government researchers estimated that three-quarters of all computers ever sold in the United States remain stockpiled, awaiting disposal.
 The crisis continues to grow.
 Other studies estimate that the number of obsolete computers in the United States will soon be as high as 315 to 680 million units.

 Lastly, if the subject of mandatory electronics recycling programs comes up in Congress or your local legislature, please support it!
 Here's clicking at you, kid.